 As you are walking the streets of the gothic quarter in Barcelona it’s difficult to not get caught up in the moment.
-Everything is right there within a very short walking distance (and if you need to go further you can always use the Barcelona metro!).
+Everything is right there within a very short walking distance (and if you need to go further you can always Navigate the Barcelona Metro Like a Pro).
 It is a place that is like no other and will mesmerize you from your first steps out until the wee hours of the morning!
 Personally, I fell in love with walking the little alleyways and stumbling upon new little shops throughout this lovely area of Barcelona.

 HISTORY OF THE GOTHIC QUARTER IN BARCELONA